Technical-Debt-Large-Scale/my_validation/my_hypothesis_tests.md

 If the *p-value* is less than your chosen significance level, then you reject the null hypothesis and conclude that the evidence supports the alternative hypothesis.

+# Results of Hypothesis Tests

+## RQ1)

-# T1: HA - issues with architectural impact affect a substantial number of LOC changes in commits.
+### T1: HA - issues with architectural impact affect a substantial number of LOC changes in commits.

 To test the hypothesis that issues with architectural impact affect a substantial number of LOC changes in commits: